 - PHHS funded Activities: The Wellness and Prevention Program (WPP) continues to implement Senate Bill 2, which revised provisions related to the height and weight data collection among school-aged youth in Nevada.
 In collaboration with Washoe County School District (WCSD), Clark County School District (CCSD), the Nevada Institute for Children's Research & Policy (NICRP), the WPP is working to identify strategies to support school nurses in conducting height and weight data collection.
 PHHS-FY22 scope of work post-award amendments to secure implementation of Senate Bill 2 for the school year 2023-2024 are completed.
-The Standard Operation Procedures (SOP) for Collecting and Reporting Students' Height and Weight in Nevada Schools is finished, and the review process is still in progress. - SNAP-Ed funded Activities: The WPP is working with childhood obesity prevention partners to increase Child and Adult Care Food Program (CACFP) participation in Early Care and Education (ECE) setting in Nevada.
+The Standard Operation Procedures (SOP) for Collecting and Reporting Students' Height and Weight in Nevada Schools is finished and approved, the translation from English to Spanish of some resources is still in progress. - SNAP-Ed funded Activities: The WPP is working with childhood obesity prevention partners to increase Child and Adult Care Food Program (CACFP) participation in Early Care and Education (ECE) setting in Nevada.
 The WPP and partners met with CDC Division of Nutrition, Physical Activity, and Obesity team and identified guidelines to advance unmet and partially met national standards Caring for Our Children (CFOC).
 The WPP facilitated two policy review sessions and prepared policy review summaries for ECE partners.
 Action items for the remaining FFY23 are planned.
-The Continuous Quality Improvement project to support CACFP participation is completed, and final action items scheduled. - Other funded Activities: The WPP is working on a statewide cohesive message around Healthy Eating and Active Living (HEAL) and a statewide program named, for now, Nevada-5210.
+The Continuous Quality Improvement project to support CACFP participation is completed. - Other funded Activities: The WPP is coordinating a statewide cohesive message around Healthy Eating and Active Living (HEAL) and a statewide program named, for now, Nevada 5-2-1-0.
 The initiative aims to support key community members to facilitate environments for the community to adopt HEAL behaviors.
-Current partners consist of WCHD, SNHD, and the CDPHP Diabetes Prevention and Control Program.
-Kick off activities are planned to start in November.

-- The WPP finished the 2022-Nevada Obesity Report with state level data in March.
+Current partners consist of WCHD, SNHD, CCHHS, Carson Tahoe Hospital, and the CDPHP Diabetes Prevention and Control Program. - The WPP finished the 2022-Nevada Obesity Report with state level data in March.
 The report is currently under review to include county level data.
 The review process is scheduled to be completed in December. - The WPP funding investigation project which consisted of Nevada's current efforts for wellness initiatives, wellness programs across other states, and recommendations for funding is constantly updated, reviewed, and used.